 After mating, female snakes generally lay eggs after a few weeks or months.

 Do All Female Snakes Need Mates To Reproduce?

-There are a few species of snakes who reproduce asexually.
+There are a few species of snakes that reproduce asexually.

 For example, flower pot snakes can produce healthy female offspring who are genetic copies of their mamas.

-Alternatively, female snakes can store sperm in their cloaca for up to six years.
+Alternatively, female snakes can store sperm in their cloaca for six years.

 The sperm remains viable for reproduction and may be used at any time to fertilize eggs.

 Why Do Some Snakes Give Live Birth?